 When we moved from the rented condo with rented furniture to a larger rented condo with no furniture, we needed to get… furniture.
 The days of my McMansion in the suburbs of Sydney behind me, I’ve embraced living cheap, and have gotten really good at it.
 Almost everything is second hand.
+Check out this website if you want some antique furniture.

 Including the floral couch.
 Some students were moving out of Boulder and had posted it on Craigslist for $35.
 They hadn’t told me about the fact they were on the second floor with some very windy, narrow stairs.
 One glance at my doubtful face saw them quickly say, “You can just have it for free if you’ll just take it.”
 So, as Jed likes to say, “Free is good.”
 And we hauled that thing down the stairs and into the rented car.